bberry1413/400Math/XNSFR/Methods of Proof 0.0.0 Induction Proof.md

 **Format 5 - iff:** Start by writing "We must show that" and give the equation you want to prove true.
 In successive steps, indicate that this equation is true, $\iff$ various other equations are true.
 BE SURE that both directions of the iff claim are correct.
 Because each subsequent equation is true iff the previous equation is true, then you will have shown the original equation is true.

+#### Insights:
+With an #equality statement, they will often involve #algebra_proof
+- Combining and splitting like terms
+- Factoring
+- Fractions
+- Radicals
+- Exponential Rules
+- Trig Identities
+-

+With #inequalities statements, they will often involve creating a logical ordered statement like: "this is less than that, so this other thing must be is less than that too"

+Triangle Inequality
 ### Proof Outline:
 Proof: Let $S\subset \mathbb{N}$ such that $\forall n \in S$, $P(n)$ is true BASIS STEP: